Saturday, 9 May 2015

 On my first page I upcycled an ugly background sheet that I was not happy with.
 I was, again, experimenting with the products I own and I’m really happy with the end result of the background paper.
 I had used an A3 sheet of paper to mop up overflowing ink and water.
 This sheet was coloured yellow, pink, orange from overflowing ink and red splatters from a spray ink.
 Once dry I took my Pro-Markers and a Dutch Doobadoo stencil colouring in some areas, but not all and I hated it, lol.
 I thickly layered white acrylic paint onto the sheet making sure that none of the design or colour was showing before adding purple acrylic paint, Perfect Pearls and glitter.
 This is the first journal page I have to share with you today …

-A final look - love the stamps, colours and texture!
+I love the stamps, colours and texture!

 Created for me and especially for these Challenges: